-Shorthand Reporters/Stenographers
+Shorthand or Voice Reporters

-Shorthand reporters who graduate from the certificate program (Court Reporting) meet the minimum standard set forth by the California Court Reporters Board (CCRB) (including a shorthand skill of 200 wpm and required academic courses) to take the Certified Shorthand Reporter Examination to work in the State of California as a court or deposition reporter.
+Shorthand or voice reporters who graduate from the certificate program (Court Reporting) meet the minimum standard set forth by the California Court Reporters Board (CCRB) (including a skill of 200 wpm and required academic courses) to take the Certified Shorthand Reporter (CSR) examination to work in the State of California as a court or deposition reporter.
 The Certified Shorthand Reporter Examination qualifies reporters for entry-level reporter positions.
 The program requires an apprenticeship of the minimum hours mandated by the Court Reporters Board.

-Shorthand reporters who graduate from the certificate program (Court Reporting) can take the proficiency tests set forth by the National Court Reporters Association (including a shorthand skill of 225 wpm) to prepare them with the proficiencies required to take and pass a Registered Professional Reporter examination, allowing them to work in states that require only that designation for employment.
+Shorthand or voice reporters who graduate from the certificate program (Court Reporting) can take the proficiency tests set forth by the National Court Reporters Association (including a shorthand skill of 225 wpm or the voice input skill of 225 wpm) to prepare them with the proficiencies required to take and pass a Registered Professional Reporter or Certified Verbatim Reporter examinations, allowing them to work in states that require only that designation for employment.

-Shorthand reporters who graduate from the Court Reporting Certificate program are qualified with skills to work in various entry-level positions that include rapid-data entry, captioner for deaf and hard-of-hearing clients.
+Shorthand reporters who graduate from the Court Reporting Certificate program are qualified with skills to work in various entry-level positions that include rapid-data entry or captioner for deaf and hard-of-hearing clients.